wuyunfeng/LightWeightRunLoop-A-Reactor-Style-NSRunLoop/README.md

         }
     }
 #To the Future: the LWURLConnection will be added to the LWFundation
-#Links and Email

-#if you want to john me, cantact me with <wyfsky888@126.com> or fork this project <https://github.com/wuyunfeng/LightWeightRunLoop>
+#If you want to john me, cantact me with <wyfsky888@126.com> or fork this project <https://github.com/wuyunfeng/LightWeightRunLoop>